Judge Overturns Assisted Suicide Law In California

 Opponents have argued that the law could lead to coercion and abuse of terminally ill patients.

-"You have people at likely the most vulnerable time of their lives," says Alexander Snyder, director of the Life Legal Defense Foundations, one of the plaintiffs in the case.
+"You have people at likely the most vulnerable time of their lives," says Alexandra Snyder, executive director of the Life Legal Defense Foundation, one of the plaintiffs in the case.

-Snyder says those people are "potentially facing large medical expenses and that puts them in a position of being vulnerable to pressure not just from families but their own pressure that maybe this is a cheaper, less burdensome way to go," he says.
+Those people are "potentially facing large medical expenses and that puts them in a position of being vulnerable to pressure not just from families but their own pressure that maybe this is a cheaper, less burdensome way to go," Snyder tells Laura Klivans of member station KQED.

 The Bee reports:

-Note: A previous version of this story misidentified Alexandra Snyder of the Life Legal Defense Foundation as Alexander Snyder.
-Additionally, the Snyder's group was wrongly named the Life Legal Defense Foundations.